 Another financial question we have is: “When setting up a business checking account, are there high yield accounts out there?

 Adam: With the uncertainty in the market, you’ll not gonna see much high yield business checking account.
-If your goal is to separate money and be able to have reserves, then having a saving account is enough.
+If your goal is to separate money and be able to have reserves, then having a savings account is enough.

 Stephanie asked: “How much do I set aside for taxes?”